 A radiation disaster is a possibility for which we must be prepared.
 Radiologists, radiation oncologists and medical physicists will play a vital role as responders and as sources of accurate information for patients, the public and the medical community.

-The links on this page provide quick access to current information on preparing for a radiation emergency, handling contaminated persons, dose assessment, radiation health effects, and accessing emergency assistance.
+The resources on this page provide information on preparing for a radiation emergency, handling contaminated persons, dose assessment, radiation health effects, and accessing emergency assistance.
 Links are also provided on medical responses to bioterrorism.